michaeljoseph86/Prezence_V.1.0/README.md

 - _3D_Files:_
   - 3D_PDF_Model.pdf - A 3D model of the PCB (can be viewed using Adobe Acrobat)
   - 3D_Step_File.step - Step file of the PCB
-- _Board_Assembly:_ Pick and Place file and BOM (LCSC Part # column in BOM must be filled with Part #, JLCPCB Part # if using JLCPCB for manufacturing)
 - _PCB_Manufacturing:_ Gerber output and NC Drill files
 - _Schematic:_ The PDF contains Schematic, PCB view and BOM.